Liberal Party (Philippines): 2022: Leni Robredo's presidential campaign

+2025: KiBam and Mamamayang Liberal

+In May 2024, Bam Aquino left Liberal to pursue the Senate race as an independent candidate, but later joined the Katipunan ng Nagkakaisang Pilipino (KNP) and became its party chair.
+Also of the same year, several Liberals led by De Lima formed a sectoral wing called Mamamayang Liberal (ML) for the 2025 House of Representatives elections for party-list seats.
+De Lima, who was released from detainment in November 2023, was selected as ML's first nominee.
+Former senator and vice presidential candidate Kiko Pangilinan was the Liberal's sole candidate for the senatorial elections.
+Pangilinan and the Liberals formed a coalition with KNP to form a coalition duo with Bam Aquino for the 2025 senate election.

+The duo won the senate race and entered in the magic 12 as Aquino ranked 2nd and Pangilinan ranked 5th, resulting that they will returning in the upper house.
+Also the Mamamayang Liberal won the party-list race garnering with 500,000+ votes thus guaranteeing one seat in the House of Representatives.
+Even though de Lima joined minority in the House, Aquino and Pangilinan joined majority in the Senate.

 Ideology

 While the Liberal Party defines its ideology as social liberalism, the party has often been described as a "centrist" or "liberal" party.
-Historically, the Liberal Party has been evaluated as a "conservative" party, with an ideology similar to or indistinguishable from the Nacionalista Party's ideology, until it became the opposition party under the Marcos Sr. dictatorship, wherein it became more liberal.
+Historically, the Liberal Party has been evaluated as a "conservative" party, with an ideology similar to or indistinguishable from the Nacionalista Party's ideology, until it became the opposition party under the Marcos dictatorship, wherein it became more liberal.
 Being a founding member of the Council of Asian Liberals and Democrats and a full member of Liberal International, the Liberal Party advocates the values of "freedom, justice and solidarity (bayanihan)," as described in the party's values charter.
 Although this may be deemed theoretically true since the party's founding in 1946, it became more tangible through the party's position of continuing dissent during the Marcos dictatorship.

 Since 2017, the party has opened party membership to the general public and to key sectors of society, aiming to harness a large volunteering base.
-According to the party, this aims to ostensibly build on "the promise of becoming a true people’s party".
+According to the party, this aims to ostensibly build on "the promise of becoming a true people's party".

+Symbols

+The Liberal Party is associated with the color yellow, a political color commonly associated with liberalism.
+During the People Power Revolution, opposition parties against the Marcos dictatorship, including the Liberal, used yellow ribbons as a symbol of resistance and support for Ninoy Aquino, one of the leading politicians against the regime.
+The color would later be co-opted by his son, Benigno Aquino III, as well as the Liberal, for his presidential campaign in 2010, which he later won.